malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 		distance.

 	Rules for routing qubits between distant gates:
-		Print out a bunch of these graphs and different circuits on them to come up with rules for routing qubits
+		Draw different circuits on chimera graphs to come up with rules for routing qubits

 TODO: